 There we find C.O.
 Finley, the hunter that killed the bear, relating the lengthy story of the hunt in his own words (with commentary from J.G.
 Burr).
 The article’s length makes it difficult to read in photographs, so I’ve transcribed it here in its entirety to make the primary source information within it more accessible.
 I have also included some images from “Stalking the Unknown,” the original article by C.O.
 Finley.

 by J.G.
 Burr

 In this setting C.O.
 Finley and John Means brought down the only grizzly bear ever known to have been killed in Texas.
-According to the record in the National Museum at Washington the bear was killed November 2, 1890*.
+According to the record in the National Museum at Washington, the bear was killed on November 2, 1890*.

 Dear Brother: “Am enclosing the history and kill of the bear hunt the day we killed the old grizzly bear.
 John and I had often talked of doing this but had put it off until now he is gone, and it is up to me, for I did not want to go (pass on) and leave the most eventful day ever spent in the Davis Mountains unwritten.
 So, file this away to read as often as you like and hand it down to your children and grandchildren.”
 This was written four years before C.O.
 Finley (Otie) died.